Codeer-Software/LambdicSql/README.md

     PM> Install-Package LambdicSql
 https://www.nuget.org/packages/LambdicSql/
 ## Implemented Keywords.
--SELECT
+- SELECT
--FROM
+- FROM
--WHERE
+- WHERE
-	-JOIN
+	- JOIN
-	-LEFT JOIN
+	- LEFT JOIN
-	-RIGHT JOIN
+	- RIGHT JOIN
-	-CROSS JOIN
+	- CROSS JOIN
--ORDER BY
+- ORDER BY
-	-ASC
+	- ASC
-	-DESC
+	- DESC
--GROUP BY
+- GROUP BY
--HAVING
+- HAVING
--DISTINCT
+- DISTINCT
--UPDATE
+- UPDATE
-	-SET
+	- SET
--DELETE
+- DELETE
--INSERT INTO
+- INSERT INTO
-	-VALUES
+	- VALUES

 Look for how to use from the samples.
 ## Simple sample